 Starting from 24th July 2023.
 We are embarking on major building works to create a vastly improved entrance foyer and exhibition area at the Planetarium.
-Once completed in January 2024, you can expect a significantly improved customer experience.
+Once completed in 2024, you can expect a significantly improved customer experience.
 The new entrance foyer will be more spacious and welcoming, while the expanded exhibition area will eventually showcase a wider range of exhibits and displays.
 We assure you that we are working diligently with our contractors to minimize the impact on your visits, ensuring that cleanliness, safety, and accessibility are maintained throughout the construction period.
 We sincerely appreciate your continued support and understanding.
-Thank you for your patience, and we look forward to welcoming you to our enhanced facilities from January 2024 for an even better customer experience.
+Thank you for your patience, and we look forward to welcoming you to our enhanced facilities in 2024 for an even better customer experience.

 Plans have been unveiled to expand and improve the Sir Patrick Moore Building at the South Downs Planetarium.

 The plans would see the extension on the west side of the building adjacent to the High School in Chichester’s Kingsham Road to create a larger entrance lobby and welcome area to the building.

 Most of the current Sir Patrick Moore building will be retained as existing, the main development being to significantly alter and extend the existing entrance space.